Scheduled flight overnight with Air Namibia from Frankfurt (Main) which takes you directly to Windhoek.

 Arriving in the early morning at Hosea Kutako International Airport, our tourguide will welcome you.
 After a one-hour journey you arrive at Windhoek Mountain Lodge.
 This comfortable lodge, located at the southern foothills of the Auas Mountains, is the starting point for all our Gravel Travel tours in Namibia.
 After a hearty breakfast, there is space for acclimatising and relaxing at the pool.
 The Windhoek Mountain Lodge offers a beautiful view of the surrounding mountain ranges and wide bush savannah.
 We have a general tour briefing in this afternoon and give introdution to the bikes and GPS devices.
 Subsequently, we go on an introductory ride (approx. 100 km) where you can familiarise with the road conditions and the technology.
 Later on you can enjoy a first sundowner at the viewing platform near the lodge before our legendary bushman fondue is served for dinner …

-This day is completely available for staying on the lodge or to make a trip to the city of Windhoek because at least the Air Namibia flight is going to start in the evening.
-So, it is possible to visit some sights and to go to a bazaar or to the shops where you can buy a lot of traditional handcrafted things.
-In the early evening, our shuttle brings you to the Hosea Kutako International Airport.
+This day is still completely available for staying at the lodge or to make a trip to the city of Windhoek because at least the Air Namibia flight is only going to depart in the evening.
+So, it’s possible to visit some sights and to go to a bazaar or shops where you can buy a lot of traditional handcrafted things.
+In the early evening, our shuttle takes you to the Hosea Kutako International Airport.

-Arrival in the early morning at Frankfurt (Main) and your individual onward journey via train or flight to your hometown.
+With Air Namibia arrival is scheduled for the early morning at Frankfurt (Main) from where your individual onward journey resumes via train or flight to your home town.